Read Time: 3 Minutes

 Hormones have a widespread effect on an individual’s mental, physical, and emotional health.
-In today’s environment, with many patients experiencing anxiety over the COVID-19 pandemic, paying attention to the body’s hormones – and how they fluctuate – has become increasingly important.
 When they are dysregulated, hormones can cause profound imbalances throughout the body.
 Studies show that sex hormones and their metabolites may even influence brain areas that regulate mood, behavior, and cognitive abilities.1

 Interestingly, research has found that many lifestyle factors can disrupt hormone balance, including nutrition,2-4 exposure to air pollution,5 and chronic stress.6 However, the converse is also true.
 Evidence continues to grow demonstrating that many lifestyle factors can be altered and improved to reverse hormonal dysregulation and bring the body back into equilibrium.
 Joel Evans, MD, a longtime IFM educator, describes the impact of chronic stress on hormonal balance in the following video.